eric-partridge/Game-Ai-Proj4/README.txt

 	The forth parameter is for mix rate between Flocking and Persue the formular is Flocking*FRate + Persue.

+Path Following:
+	To Start path following, press 2.
+Initially the cone check or predictive collision detection is off.
+For the Cone Check, Press 'C' to enable it.
+For the Collision Preidiction, Press 'P' to enable it.
+The checks are enabled once two characters are inside the Target Radius L. For Cone Check the cone angle is set to 20 degrees

 Raycasting:
 	Modified the old Raycasting function, This time Raycasting will check